dreamsmasher/Arch-Wireframe-Plymouth-Theme/README.md

 # Arch-Wireframe for Plymouth

 This is a Plymouth theme built using jcklpe's Plymouth Animated Boot Screen Creator.
 I adapted an original render by /u/RedPanda_UA to make a high resolution splash screen (1920x1080).
-It runs at 15fps, but due to file restraints in Plymouth, the theme itself is much larger than a static splash screen.
-It runs perfectly on my low-end laptop, so I hope that it works for you too.
-The frames located in /arch-wireframe/animation also make for dank wallpapers, although RedPanda_UA has uploaded 4k versions without mp4 artifacts.
+It runs at 15fps due to file restraints in Plymouth, but the theme itself is much larger than a static splash screen.
+The original animation was 2 seconds and ran at 60fps, so the theme would have been like 120MB if I didn't cut any frames.
+Either way, it runs perfectly on my low-end laptop, so I hope that it works for you too.
+The frames located in /arch-wireframe/animation also make for dank wallpapers, although /u/RedPanda_UA has uploaded 4k versions without mp4 artifacts.

 ## Installation